estnltk/estnltk_resources/README.md

             # specific name of the resource. must be unique. mandatory
             "name": ___,

-            # alternative names for the resource. optional
+            # alternative names for the resource. recommended
             "aliases": [ ..., ... ],

-            # (long) description of the resource. optional
+            # (long) description of the resource. recommended
             "desc": ___,

-            # license. can be freeform text. optional?
+            # license. can be freeform text. recommended
             "license": ___,

             # download url of the resource. zip or gz file or huggingface repo. mandatory
             "url": "https://...",

-            # size of the unpacked resource in GB. floating point number. optional.
+            # size of the unpacked resource in GB. floating point number. recommended
             "size": ___,

-            # MD5 hexdigest string of the packed resource. optional.
+            # MD5 hexdigest string of the packed resource. recommended
             "md5": ___,

             # path of the resource inside the resources folder once it has been unpacked.